eduuh/learning/datastructuresandAlgorithms/ProblemSolvingProcess.md

 // you may not rember the exact way to check for alphanumerics.
 ```

-I dont rember the exact way to check for alphanumerics, I will ignore that part and I come back later to deal with it.
-If i had my computer i could just bing that first.
+I don't remember the exact way to check for alphanumerics, I will ignore that part and I come back later to deal with it.
+If I had my computer I could just bing that first.

 ```javascript
 function charCount(str){